KyleCharles/research-paper-notes/batch_normalization.md

  <img src="/img/batch_normalization/alg1.png" width="280px">
 </p>

 Basically, the batch normalization layer uses a minibatch of data to estimate the mean and standard deviation across every single feature dimension.
 These parameters are then used to zero-center and normalize the features of the minibatch.

-Notice the last line of the algorithm.
+Also, notice the last line of the algorithm.
 The batch normalization layer includes learnable parameters `gamma` and `beta` which shift and scale the normalized values. **Why is this particulary useful?**

 Well, we would like for our NN to choose the level of saturation of its activations.
 Normalizing the inputs would restrict them to a certain region of the nonlinearity, something that could cause the activations to die or explode during training.
 Backprop will finetune `gamma` and `beta` such that our network can choose to take full advantage of BN, or completely ignore it (i.e. identity mapping can be recovered by setting `gamma = std`, `beta = mean`).

 ### Training vs. Testing